-Many of my clients complain of knots in their back; those aching, aggravating tight spots that just never seem to go away.
+Many of my clients complain of knots in their back; those aching, aggravating, tight spots that just never seem to go away.
 Perhaps you can relate.

-I'm also a big supporter of massages for the additional health benefits such as increased circulation, improved lymphatic function, stress relief, injury prevention...this list could go on and on so I'll save that for another post.
+I'm also a big supporter of massages for the additional health benefits such as increased circulation, improved lymphatic function, stress relief, injury prevention...this list could go on but I'll save that for another post.

 You can increase or decrease the depth of the massage by how hard you lean into the ball.

-If you're holding tension in your body day after day, they will keep coming back.
-All the more reason to take steps to embrace a more balanced, stress-free lifestyle.
+If you're holding tension in your body day-after-day, they will keep coming back.
+Which means you have all the more reason to embrace a more balanced, stress-free lifestyle.

 PS - you may also like 5 foam roller exercises to relieve shoulder tension and the "anti-computer" stretching & upper back series.